Home

 MOAA in Action: Major Legislative Accomplishments

-For more than 95 years, this work has led to real results – pay and benefits protected from budget-driven threats, continued access to quality medical care, and countless other areas of concern to our members, our military, and the wider uniformed services community.
+For more than 95 years, this work has led to real results – pay and benefits protected from budget-driven threats, continued access to quality medical care, and meaningful progress in countless other areas of concern to our members, our military, and the wider uniformed services community.

 No list could encompass everything MOAA’s achieved since 1929, but below, you’ll find some of the highlights, broken into six categories.
 Click the links for details on each of the items (or scroll below the boxes to see the full list), and reach out to MOAA’s legislative team at legis@moaa.org to discuss your concerns on these or other topics.
 Note: Items with an asterisk (*) are regularly under attack or underresourced.